Westcor

-Westcor was a subsidiary of The Macerich Company and a large developer of shopping malls in the Southwestern region of the United States.
+Westcor was a Phoenix-based developer of shopping malls and later a subsidiary of The Macerich Company.
 It was founded in 1964 by entrepreneurs Rusty Lyon & Bob Teske.
-It was acquired by Macerich for $1.5 billion, after which it continued to operate as a separate, wholly owned division.
-In 2012, Westcor was consolidated into Macerich who has continued to operate most of their properties.
+In 2002, the company was acquired by Macerich for $1.5 billion, after which it continued to operate as a separate, wholly owned division until its dissolution in 2012.
+Despite these changes, Macerich continues to operate many of Westcor's former properties including Scottsdale Fashion Square, Arrowhead Towne Center, and Kierland Commons.